 If the person organising the funeral is on low income and getting certain benefits, you may get help with funeral costs from the government.
 You can find more information at gov.uk/funeral-payments

-Or Macmillan's welfare rights advisers can tell you more.
+Or Macmillan's money advisers can tell you more (pages 78 to 79).

 Charities that can help with funeral costs include: